 The "editing and production" section covers work for website production, website design and management only.

 See also the Illustrations and cartoons section of this guide and the sections for newspapers and magazines.
 The Society of Authors' Quick Guide to Publishing Contracts covers some aspects of electronic book publishing.
 Links are below.

 Rates for editing and production of websites and other digital media vary enormously.
 Simple sub-editing on a stable production system may pay little more than magazine sub-editing, even though more technical knowledge is required and mathematically rigid style constraints may be essential to the production working at all.
-In the middle, design work that involves the use of authoring and styling languages (HTML and CSS at a minimum, increasingly often XML and Flash scripting and so forth) can pay in the scale of computer programming work rather than sub-editing.
+In the middle, editing and design work that involves the use of authoring and styling languages (HTML and CSS at a minimum, increasingly often XML and even PHP scripting) can pay on the scale of computer programming work rather than sub-editing.
 On the far other hand, some jobs are in effect business consultancy - what the client needs to know is how a website can change the way they make their living.

 The National Union of Journalists must not, can not and would not wish to dictate rates or terms of engagement to members or to editors.
 The information presented here is for guidance and as an aid to equitable negotiation only.